EDUCATION & YOUTH DEVELOPMENT

 people served

-of transitional housing participants reported an increased awareness of the relationship among trauma, choices, and behavior
+of transitional housing guests reported increased knowledge of health choices and behaviors

 of support center guests were connected to additional services